prathit06/BatchProcessing_Kineses/Readme.md

-The Project demonstrates Batching Processing using AWS Kinesis Firehose service.
+The Project demonstrates Batch Processing using AWS Kinesis Firehose service.

 Please open "Batch_Firehose.docx" file for the Documentation.